Airlines to give customers ‘nonbinary’ choice under gender

 United Airlines plans to let people select M for male, F for female, U for undisclosed or X for unspecified from the gender menu when booking a ticket on its website or mobile app, said spokeswoman Andrea Hiller.
 They will also have the option of picking “Mx.” as a title.

-Hiller said the airline wants to make sure that “all or our customers feel comfortable and welcome no matter how they self-identify.”
+Hiller said the airline wants to make sure that “all of our customers feel comfortable and welcome no matter how they self-identify.”

-Delta Air Lines plans to offer a nonbinary choice during booking, a spokeswoman said, and Southwest Airlines is looking into the technical requirement to do so, according to a spokesman.
+Delta Air Lines and Alaska Airlines plan to offer a nonbinary choice during booking, representatives said, and Southwest Airlines is looking into the technical requirement to do so, according to a spokesman.

 U.S. and international airline trade groups recently approved a new standard to handle customers with “nonbinary” IDs.
 The standard, which is not mandatory but more like guidance, takes effect June 1.